nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 The dealer, standing, taunted the players in a soft, half plaintive voice:

 "What's your contribution, friend?
 Only a half?
 Can't buy the sweet mamma shoes on four-bit bets.
 How much to you, dumb-and-ugly?
 One buck, right.
 Next?
 A dollar and a dime to Jinx, the freckle-face wonder---dime's for luck---my luck.
-How 'bout you, Squatty?
+How &rsquo;bout you, Squatty?
 Make it light on y'self.
 Two-dollar bills is bad luck, you know.
 Wha' d' y' say, Stud?
 The rest of it?
 Nineteen bucks four bits to you.
 Deal it?
 Consider it doled.
 Perfect, gentlemen, perfect."

 He had dealt each player a card as he spoke.
 Now he dealt them each another, renoting the amounts of their bets as the second card fell.
 He put down the rest of the deck, picked up his own two cards and, holding them close to his chest to prevent his neighbors' seeing them, studied them long and hard.
 Suddenly he warned with exaggerated malignancy--- "Don't a man move!---knew I'd turn the bug on you dinkies this time!"
 And he threw down an ace and a jack, the supreme combination.